sletz/cmajor/3rdParty/faust/cmajor/README.md

 The `cmajor.js` file loads the Emscripten generated files and defines the exported API needed to compile Faust DSP programs in Cmajor in a  **CmajorCompiler** class with the following functions:

 - `getLibFaustVersion()` returns the libfaust version
-- `compile(dsp_name, dsp_content, argv)` compile Faust DSP as a sting in a Cmajor code as a string
+- `compile(dsp_name, dsp_content, argv)` compiles a Faust DSP program as a string in a Cmajor code as a string
-- `getErrorMessage` returns error message in case of compilation error.
+- `getErrorMessage` returns error message in case of compilation error

 An HTML `cmajor.html` test file shows how to use the API.